dylanflesch/archipelago/docs/UpgradeFrom1dot4.md

 + true
 ````

-it will be converted into a composer JSON merge command, as documented [here](https://getcomposer.org/doc/03-cli.md#modifying-extra-values)
+--> it will be converted into a composer JSON merge command, as documented [here](https://getcomposer.org/doc/03-cli.md#modifying-extra-values)

-Run the following commands (line by line)
+**Start this part of the upgrade process** by running the following commands (line by line):

 ```
 docker exec -ti esmero-php bash -c "composer config --json --merge allow-plugins.tbachert/spi true"